Watch Collecting

 A community vocabulary

-The self-deprecating community term WIS, "watch idiot savant", captures the encyclopedic, faintly obsessive knowledge many collectors cultivate, and circulated widely on early enthusiast forums.
-The framing of intense hobby or collecting devotion as a benign, non-sexual "fixation" is a lay convention rather than a clinical diagnosis; the directory groups it among non-sexual fetishism interests, alongside other connoisseur pursuits.
+The self-deprecating community term WIS, "watch idiot savant," captures the encyclopedic, faintly obsessive knowledge many collectors cultivate, and circulated widely on early enthusiast forums.
+The framing of intense hobby or collecting devotion as a benign, non-sexual "fixation" is a lay convention rather than a clinical diagnosis; this catalog files it among its non-sexual interests, alongside connoisseur pursuits such as audiophilia and the wider acquisitive drive described under collecting.

 In practice